-For Giving Tuesday 2021, I will be running a fundraiser with 40% of my pattern sales going toward Vascular Birthmarks Foundation.
+For May 2022, I will be running a fundraiser with 30% of my pattern sales going toward Vascular Birthmarks Foundation.
 My patterns can be purchased on Ravelry and Etsy.
 To donate directly to Vascular Birthmarks Foundation HERE.

 Vascular Birthmarks Foundation has become a cause that is near and dear to my heart.
 In 2015, my son Gavyn was born with a Port-Wine Stain Birthmark (PWS) on the left side of his face and head.